Nowosad/motif/README.md

 ```

 It is a list of signatures.
 In this case, we have just one signature
-describing the whole area in form of a numeric vector.
-It contains how
+describing the whole area in the form of a numeric vector.
+It contains
-many cells belong to each land cover category.
-For example, there are
+how many cells belong to each land cover category.
+For example, there
-8122776 cells of forest, but only 2677 cells of shrubland.
+are 8122776 cells of forest, but only 2677 cells of shrubland.

 <!-- However, it is not that easy to describe landscape patterns numericaly.  -->